cran-task-views/Spatial/Spatial.md

-    mapping of spatial concentrations of points, including kernel-density estimation, Getis--Ord Gi*, hotspot classification, etc. The package attempts to provide sensible default values to assist with analysis easy for students and non-experts.
+    mapping of spatial concentrations of points, including kernel-density estimation, Getis--Ord Gi*, hotspot classification, etc. The package attempts to provide sensible default values to assist with analysis and mapping for students and non-experts.

 ### Geostatistics